aminb00/IEDD/README.md

   Processed data files (e.g., daily emission matrices in `.rds` or `.nc` format) are expected to be hosted externally due to their size.
 Instructions or links for downloading these data files will be provided as the dataset becomes publicly available.

 - **Scripts**:
-  A set of R scripts and/or Jupyter notebooks that demonstrate how to:
+  A set of R scripts are used to:
   - Load CAMS-REG-ANT and CAMS-REG-TEMPO data
   - Apply temporal profiles
   - Validate the outcomes
   - Generate final daily emission arrays

-- **Examples**:
-  Contains code snippets and practical examples for users to quickly get started with extracting, analyzing, and visualizing IEDD data.

-- **References and Licenses**:
-  Relevant publications, acknowledgments, and license information.

 ## IEDD Scope and Foundational Concepts